El Salvador Travel Advisory Reduced by the US Department of State

 El Salvador is the smallest country in Central America, with a population of 6.3 million people.
 During 2017, El Salvador welcomed about 2.25 million tourists, which is an increase from 2.05 million in 2016.

 From a health perspective, the Public Health Agency of Canada has issued advice for travelers on the Zika virus, recommending that Canadians practice special health precautions while visiting affected countries.
 Pregnant women and those considering becoming pregnant should avoid travel to El Salvador.

 Previously, on August 2, 2019, the US Centers for Disease Control and Prevention (CDC) said to ensure you are up-to-date on several Routine Vaccinations before visiting El Salvador.
-This alert includes the measle vaccination since El Salvado is included in the CDC’s worldwide measles alert issued during June 2019.
+This alert includes the measles vaccination since El Salvador is included in the CDC’s worldwide measles alert issued during June 2019.

 Additionally, the CDC suggests additional travel vaccinations such as Hepatitis A and Typhoid.

-And, if you are traveling from a country with a risk of the Yellow Fever virus transmission and older than 1 year of age, proof of a Yellow Fever vaccination must be presented.
-The Yellow Fever vaccine, Stamaril has limited availability in the United States.
+And, if you are traveling from a country with a risk of the Yellow Fever virus transmission and are older than 1 year of age, proof of a Yellow Fever vaccination must be presented.
+The Yellow Fever vaccine, Stamaril, has limited availability in the United States.

 If you need to be vaccinated before your trip, you may need to travel some distance and schedule your appointment well in advance.